daviddenton/databob.kotlin/README.md

-# NOTE: Post the JCenter shutdown, Databob is now not maintained and it's likely that no new versions will be published.
+# NOTE: Post the JCenter shutdown, Databob Kotlin is now not maintained and it's likely that no new versions will be published.
 However, there is a natural successor to Databob with effectively the same API: (fabrikate4k)[https://github.com/fork-handles/forkhandles/tree/trunk/fabrikate4k]

 # databob.kotlin